 Duke Ob/Gyn placed in the top 10 nationally for graduate specialty programs, ranking fourth in the nation in 2023 (U.S. News & World Report).

 Duke Ob/Gyn's residency program is ranked No. 6 in the nation by Doximity.
-The residency curriculum at Duke is a four-year program that includes clinical and surgical training in five subspecialty areas:
+The residency curriculum at Duke is a four-year program that includes clinical and surgical training, including Complex Family Planning.

 - Gynecologic Oncology